 Whether you’ve got a big bruiser or a dainty toy dog, there comes a time when he may need more than his own fur coat.
-A dog jacket will protect him from extreme cold or keep his newly groomed coat clean and dry on a wet day.
+A dog jacket will protect him from extreme cold or keep his newly groomed coat dry on a wet day.

 If your dog spends time scrambling through brush or hiking the trail with you, you’ll want this abrasion-resistant, insulated dog jacket.
 It’s not only durable and warm, but made of recycled fabrics.

 Be ready for a sudden downpour with this packable dog raincoat.
 This lightweight rain gear has an adjustable hood and comes with its own pouch.